brunohaf/helm-idle-cleanup-cronjob/README.md

 - Automated removal of inactive Helm releases
 - Resource optimization and cost savings
 - Integration with Prometheus for release activity monitoring
-- Email notifications for release deletions
+- Seq logging for release deletions
 - Easy deployment using Helm charts

 By leveraging this Helm Iddle Cleanup Cronjob, organizations can efficiently manage their Helm releases, ensure resource efficiency, and enhance cost-effectiveness in their Kubernetes environments.